DanTheServerMan/ansible/linux-roles/docker-pihole/README.md

 docker-pihole
 =========

-Created to automate the deployment of a PiHole server via Docker in my homelab.
+Created to automate the deployment of a PiHole server via Docker.
+It will automatically pull the latest container image and start the container.
+It also sets the password for the webUI.

 Requirements
 ------------

-A Linux machine with network connectivity to both your device and the internet for package downloads.
+- A Linux machine with network connectivity to both your device and the internet for package downloads.

-This role was developed targeting Ubuntu 24.04 and has not been tested on a Red Hat-based system.
+- This role was developed targeting Ubuntu 24.04 and has not been tested on a Red Hat-based system.

 Role Variables
 --------------

 You also need to define the variable 'password' in some way.
 How you do that is up to you.
-Ultimately, the password is in plain-text in the compose-file.
+This will be the password you use to sign into the webUI.

-You could use a vault ('ansible-vault create pihole_password_vault')
+You could use a vault ('ansible-vault create pihole_password_vault') to define the variable, then call the vault in the playbook:
 ```
   vars_files:
-    - pihole_password_vault
+   - vault/vault
 ```

-Or you could change 'vars:' to this:
+Or you could change 'vars:' on the playbook to this:
 ```
   vars:
     password: testing123